 Types of Therapy Used in Addiction Treatment

-Addiction programs all over the United States use psychotherapy to help patients achieve lasting recovery.
+Addiction treatment programs all over the United States use psychotherapy to help patients achieve lasting recovery.
 You’ll likely grow to enjoy your therapy sessions.
 Like countless others, you may even find yourself using therapy long after rehab to keep your sobriety strong.

 Types of therapy your rehab may use include: